PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 ::: warning
 Not all data types can be stored in the `$PIPEDREAM_EXPORTS` data shared between workflow steps.

-For the best experience, we recommend only exporting strings from bash steps that can be serialized to JSON.
+For the best experience, we recommend only exporting strings from Bash steps that can be serialized to JSON.

 [Read more details on step limitations here.](/workflows/steps/#limitations-on-step-exports)
 :::